ArturoTarinVillaescusa/ansible-examples/kafka/README.md

 ```

-### Deployment Example
+### 5.5 Deployment Example

-The inventory file looks as follows:
+Our inventory may look as follows:

 ```bash
 [broker1]